neo4j-contrib/py2neo/docs/ogm/index.rst

 Properties
 ==========

-A :class:`.Property` defined on a :class:`.GraphObject` provides an accessor to a property of the underlying node.
+A :class:`.Property` defined on a :class:`.Model` provides an accessor to a property of the underlying node.

 .. autoclass:: py2neo.ogm.Property